Ehanlion/mist_obsidian/0. The North-West Highlands/NPCs/Reggie Brown.md

 # Location:
 Reggie lives in [[Smears-burrow]] and is a relatively well liked and notable fisherman there.

-He captains a single fishing vessel by the names of the Blessed Bream.
-It is small -- at max capacity, maybe 10 men could accompany the skipper.
-It is equipped with a couple fishing pole stands, some nets, and some harpoons for shallows fishing.
+He captains a single fishing vessel by the names of *The Blueberry*.
+It is a petite vessel, but one that is more than capable of storing large amounts of cargo if necessary.
+It is about 45 feet long and 15 feet wide with a deep keel, capable of deep-sea fishing journeys.
 # Man Missing:
 Reggie has recently gone missing from [[Smears-burrow]].
 He was last reported leaving on his fishing boat and sailing along the coast to fish in the shallows.
 Importantly, it is known that he is NOT missing from a raid that happened at [[Smears-burrow]] because he went missing BEFORE the raid that happened.